I was taking a shower and I heard the door creak.

 I know easier said than done, right?
 Truly though, staying organized really streamlines my day to day life.
 I can find things quicker and get done what I need to more efficiently.

-I know as stay at home moms, we often feel like we should be doing it all without assistance.
+I know as stay-at-home moms, we often feel like we should be doing it all without assistance.
 But my husband and I are in this together.
-While I manage the majority of our household, my husband does help with laundry, dishes, and basic household stuff.
+While I manage the majority of our household, my husband does laundry, dishes, and basic household stuff.

 Because getting the kitchen cleaned up together after dinner means more time for just us in the evening.
-When my husband helps me fold a load of laundry, it goes twice as fast!
+When we both take on the laundry, it goes twice as fast!
 Which again means, we have twice as much time to spend together in the evenings and on weekends.
-Asking your spouse for a little bit of help goes along way when trying to get things done more efficiently.

 I created a set of 100+ printable chore cards for kids.
 They are easy to use, teach kids responsibility and they are vastly different from chore charts.